Melanie Hamilton: 1864

-Ashley's short visit has apparently been enough for Melanie to be three months pregnant by March 1864.
+Melanie is three months pregnant with Ashley's child in March 1864.
 Melanie has wanted a child for some time and already acted as a second mother to her nephew Wade.
 She is glad for the chance to have her own child.
 Melanie announces the news to Scarlett as soon as she is certain.
 She expects her friend to share her joy.
 Having lost her mother years ago, Melanie also seems to expect Scarlett to assume the role of the experienced woman advising her on her pregnancy.
 Instead Scarlett reacts in surprise, confusion and even anger to finding Melanie pregnant with Ashley's child.
 Melanie is unable to grasp the reasons for this reaction but fears that she has somehow hurt her friend.
 Melanie is also met with the fears of the doctor examining her.
 According to his examination, Melanie's hip bone seems to be too narrow to safely allow her to give birth.
 In any case Melanie receives a telegram from Ashley's superior officer explaining that her husband has been reported as missing in action for the last three days.
 Melanie finds herself believed to be a widow.

 Turning to each other for comfort, Melanie and Scarlett reconcile.
 They spend that night crying in each other's arms.
 But the news of Ashley's death prove to have been premature.
 Another report informs the two women that efforts to recover his body have failed and that he is considered likely to have been captured by enemy forces.
 Anxious over her husband's uncertain fate, Melanie grows restless for some time.
 Even late at night Scarlett can hear Melanie pacing her bedroom back and forth, apparently suffering from insomnia.
 This practice gradually exhausts her health and at one point she even passes out in public, an unusual incident for her.
 Fortunately for Melanie, Rhett happens to be near and returns her home safely.
 Rhett is worried about her, and ascertaining the reasons behind her current state, he promises to use his connections in Washington, D.C., to find out whether Major Wilkes has been captured or not.
 In exchange, Rhett asks Melanie to promise him that she will try to get some rest.